Betty Behrens: Academic career

 Behrens turned to a new topic, the French Ancien Régime and the French Revolution.
 She wrote attacks on the prevailing Marxist view of the causes of the revolution.
 In 1967, she published her magnum opus, The Ancien Régime.
 The book brought her short-term fame and a place among the Anglo-American intellectual élite.
 That year, she moved from Newnham College to Clare Hall, a newly founded postgraduate-only college of the University of Cambridge.
+In the 1970s Behrens was alarmed at the decline in the numbers of women on the History Faculty and began to gather evidence on the numbers of women employed and appointed to lectureships.
+At least part of her concern was with the waste or underemployment of human resources - put crudely she believed that many of the women without official lectureships were better teachers than the men who held them.